Wednesdays, December 2 & 9, 2020

 - Understand the importance of contextual intelligence in order to recognize what your team needs from you right now

-- Examine and learn from your personal leadership successes and missed opportunities to build your toolbox of leadership skills and styles
+- Examine and learn from your personal leadership successes and missed opportunities in order to build your leader toolbox

 This class is designed for new and experienced mid-level managers.